Vaults Explained

 How Do Bonzo Vaults Earn?

 Bonzo Vaults are designed so that, over time, each share represents more of the underlying position.
-For example, in a Dual Asset DEX strategy vault, participants earn more of the underlying token pair (e.g., more of the liquidity pool exposure the strategy is managing for its participants),
+For example, in Dual Asset DEX and Single Asset DEX strategy vaults, participants earn more of the underlying token pair they've deposited; for these two strategies, yield earned is maximized for depositors via three mechanisms:

 Are Funds Locked in a Vault?